arcs-/Adminer-Material-Theme/README.md

 ### Usage
 * You will have to downlaod [Adminer](https://www.adminer.org/) itself..
-* And downlaod the [adminer.css](https://github.com/arcs-/Adminer-Material-Theme/archive/master.zip) from here
+* And downlaod the [adminer.css](https://github.com/arcs-/Adminer-Material-Theme/releases/download/v1.0/adminer.css) from here
-* Put them both in a folder - done
+* Put them both in a folder so they can get old and happy - done

 ### Preview